-Matt and Sweat used power tools to cut through cell walls.
-Despite the time, effort and noise likely involved, authorities didn't learn anything was amiss until a bed check at 5:30 a.m.
+Matt and Sweat used power tools to cut through cell walls that included a steel plate and sever a 24-inch steam pipe – once to get in and once more to get out – and surfaced through a manhole.
+Despite all the time, effort and noise likely involved, authorities didn’t learn anything was awry until a bed check at 5:30 a.m.
 Saturday.

-State Department of Corrections officials had received a complaint about the relationship between Joyce Mitchell and one of the two escapees.
-The department didn't find enough evidence to support the complaint, though that does not mean the inmate and prison worker weren't close.
+State Department of Corrections officials had received a complaint about the relationship between Joyce Mitchell and one of the two escapees, according to a state official.
+The department didn’t find enough evidence to support the complaint, though that does not mean the inmate and prison worker weren’t close.

 “I don’t believe that the information was that there was absolutely no relationship,” said Wylie, the district attorney.

 On Saturday, she was transferred from the Clinton County Jail about 150 miles south to the Rensselaer County Correctional Facility.

 The move was meant to avoid the distraction of jailing her near the massive manhunt, Clinton County Sheriff David Favro said.

 More than 800 state, local and federal law enforcement officers have descended on the area, New York State Police said.
 They have been following more than 700 leads developed in the nearly weeklong manhunt.

 Tracking dogs picked up the scent of both prisoners at the station and followed it east toward the town of Cadyville, Wylie said.
 The gas station has a Subway sandwich shop, and the two might have been rummaging for food in the trash bin, authorities said.